 “It’s a trite thing to say it looks good on your resume, but it does… distinguish you from all the other people who are graduating in the same year, who have the same degree and who may have received the same marks as you,” she said.

 Open a Bank Account

 You will need to set up a bank account with multiple members as signatories, and one of these must be the Treasurer.
 If you need help financing your club or society, UON has a number of grants and subsidies to assist.
-The guidelines and allocation of funds for Student Central club funding can be found here.
 If you need help planning a budget, the Student Engagement Team can help you out.

 Plan Activities and Events

 Throughout the year you’ll get to organise events and activities for your club.
 If you ever feel lost, make sure to check the online resources designed to make it easier for you.

 For more information on starting a club or society, visit https://www.newcastle.edu.au/current-students/campus-environment/campus-life/clubs-and-societies/start-a-club